 - Crane shot: A robotic crane can sweep over the top of a scene.

-- Jib shot: This involves a boom device with a camera on one end that operates similarly to a crane, but with less range.
+- Jib shot: This involves a boom device with a camera on one end that operates similarly to a crane but with less range.

 - Gimbal shot: Use a handheld stabilizing device that can conveniently fit through small spaces for smooth, stable filming.

 Learning how to properly prepare for and execute these types of film shots can make you a more effective visual storyteller.
 You can learn how to best execute these shots at a professional-quality filmmaking school like Nashville Film Institute.
-Our Cinema Production Diploma provides you practical training with these and other filmmaking techniques to prepare you for the industry.
+Our Cinema Production Diploma provides you with practical training in these and other filmmaking techniques to prepare you for the industry.